Why we're planting 1,000 trees this Autumn

 17th October 2017

 We’ve very proud to announce we're partnering with the United Nations to improve the air quality around the UK.

 It’s just the beginning of our work to support the worldwide BreatheLife campaign.
-We’re kicking things off this month and next by planting 1,000 native, broadleaf trees around the country - and you can help us.
+We’re kicking things off this month and next by planting 1,000 native, broadleaf trees in schools and community areas around the country.

 What is BreatheLife?

 BreatheLife is a coalition between the World Health Organisation (WHO), United Nations Environment Programme, and the Clean Climate and Clean Air Coalition.
 By sharing air quality learnings and resources between cities internationally, it’s hoped that there will be improvements on air quality around the globe.

 London Mayor, Sadiq Khan, has made sure the capital is signed up - London is one of the most polluted cities in the UK.
 In fact, the latest research from London Atmospheric Emissions Inventory shows that every single borough exceeds WHO’s limits for air quality.
 Shockingly, nearly 95% of London’s population live in areas that exceed the limit by 50% or more.

 It’s putting a generation of Londoners at risk, exposing them to tiny particles of toxic dust that can result in lung problems, like asthma, and ultimately shortening life expectancy.
 Unfortunately, that’s a trend that is seen throughout cities in the UK.

 So, why the trees?